 In general environmental hazards add randomness to the game.
 They sometimes cause no trouble but, if they occur at a key moment, can cause mass havoc.
 Much of this can be mitigated, but at the cost of building additional infrastructure.

 For the most part, environmental hazards won’t drastically change the way you play.
-Do watch out for large volcanoes, however; settling near them often isn’t worthwhile unless the city location otherwise looks excellent.
+Do watch out for large volcanoes, however.
+Settling near a volcano often isn’t worthwhile.
+The only exception is if the city location has something else to offer.

 Strategic resources and climate change

-Keeping with the weather theme, Gathering Storm introduces climate change to the game.
-Late game buildings require a power source, and with Gathering Storm, you’ll use Coal, Uranium, or Oil.
-These resources produce a lot of CO2, though, raising the world temperature and increasing the chances of spawning a storm.
+In keeping with the weather theme, Gathering Storm introduces issues of climate change to the game.
+Late game buildings have to be powered by something, and the choices in Gathering Storm are Coal, Uranium, or Oil.
+But just like in real life, these resources produce a lot of CO2, so overdoing it will cost you.
+Eventually, all of that CO2 will raise the world temperature and increase the likelihood of spawning a storm.
+Eventually, the ice caps will melt, raising sea levels and submerging some islands and parts of continents.

 - Civilization VI: All 42 leaders and cultures